CASA DE VILARINHO DE SÃO ROMÃO - VILARINHO DE SÃO ROMÃO, SABROSA

 Vilarinho de S. Romão is both the name of the very old village where this house is placed and the aristocratic title of his previous owners, Squires of Vilarinho since the 16th Century, Viscounts of that ilk since the 19th.
 The village is already mentioned in the 1220 Inquests and was one of the original parishes of the Panoias domain, where a Roman sanctuary used to be.
 Some ascribe it to the chart granted by king Afonso III on the 5th April 1258.

-The village lies in a pleasant and fertile location on the right bank of the Pinhão river, three kilometers from the borough of Sabrosa, in what was one of the best areas for Port before the philloxera attack on the vines in the 19th century.
-On the top of a hill, from where Sabrosa can be seen to the north, Sanfins do Douro and Alijó to the north-east, and Celeirós to the south-east, it is a mandatory crossroad for those who from Vila Real wish to reach Pinhão, another of the best areas for Port in the Douro country.
-Due to its altitude it has a mild climate in the summer, and none too harsh in the winter.
+The village lies in a pleasant and fertile location on the right bank of the Pinhão river, three kilometers from Sabrosa, in what was one of the best areas for Port before the philloxera attack on the vines in the 19th century.
+On the top of a hill, from where Sabrosa can be seen to the north, Sanfins do Douro and Alijó to the north-east, and Celeirós to the south-east, it is a mandatory crossroad for those who from Vila Real wish to reach Pinhão, another great area for Port wine in the Douro region.
+Due to its altitude it has a mild climate in the summer, and not too harsh in the winter.

 II.
 MAIN BUILDING AND CHAPEL